 Bouncer: A bowling delivery by a fast bowler which is pitched short and rising towards the batsman's head, or at least chest high.
 Also called short-pitched delivery.

 Boundary: Outer limit of playing area, like bowing ring, soccer ground etc.

-Break: A slow bowler's delivery which spins to either side after hitting the pitch surface.
+Break: A slow bowler's delivery spins to either side after hitting the pitch surface.

-Bye: A run not scored by the bat, usually refers when wicket keeper failed to stop the bowling delivery, which allows a batsman to make run/runs, whether bowl connected the bat or not.
+Bye: A run not scored by the bat, usually refers to when the wicketkeeper failed to stop the bowling delivery, which allows a batsman to make run/runs, whether the bowl connected the bat or not.

-Century: When a batsman scored 100 runs in one innings.
+Century: When a batsman scored 100 runs in one inning.